Medically reviewed by Drugs.com. Last updated on Jun 5, 2023.

-Gonorrhea is a sexually transmitted disease (STD) that is caused by bacteria called Neisseria gonorrhoeae.
+Gonorrhea is a sexually transmitted infection that is caused by bacteria called Neisseria gonorrhoeae.
 These bacteria can be passed from person to person during sexual activity (vaginal, oral and anal intercourse) leading to infections of the urethra (urine tube), cervix, vagina and anus.
 If untreated, these gonorrhea infections can spread to higher portions of the reproductive tract, causing prostatitis (prostate inflammation) and epididymitis (inflammation of the epididymis) in men, and pelvic inflammatory disease (PID) in women.

 Gonorrhea also can cause gonococcal proctitis (inflammation of the anus and rectum).
 In people who practice oral sex, it may infect the throat, causing gonococcal pharyngitis.

 Less commonly, gonorrhea can spread to other parts of the body through the bloodstream, causing fever, a characteristic rash and arthritis.
 In pregnant women with untreated gonorrhea, bacteria may spread to the eyes of their babies during childbirth, causing gonococcal ophthalmia, a severe eye infection in newborns.

 Many people who are infected with gonorrhea will not have any symptoms.
 Women are more likely not to have symptoms than men.
 When the disease causes symptoms, they usually develop within 10 days after sexual intercourse with an infected person.
 Men may develop a discharge from the urethra (the opening at the end of the penis where urine comes out), redness around the urethra, frequent urination and pain or a burning discomfort during urination.